Middlegame: Reception

+Reviews

-Middlegame won the 2020 Locus Award for Best Fantasy Novel, and was a finalist for the 2020 Hugo Award for Best Novel.
-Paste called it "clever and imaginative", with "memorably menacing" antagonists, and compared it to the work of Lev Grossman.
-National Public Radio considered Reed to be "a little flat", and further described him and his assistant Leigh as "mustache-twisting caricatures driven by non-specific hate and vengeance and not exactly, you know, rounded," but overall praised the book's "complicated structure that demands some fairly close reading", noting that due to "McGuire's skills (...) it never actually feels all that complicated."
+Paste called Middlegame "clever and imaginative", with "memorably menacing" antagonists, and compared it to the work of Lev Grossman.
+NPR considered Reed to be "a little flat", and further described him and his assistant Leigh as "mustache-twisting caricatures driven by non-specific hate and vengeance and not exactly, you know, rounded," but overall praised the book's "complicated structure that demands some fairly close reading", noting that due to "McGuire's skills (...) it never actually feels all that complicated."
 Publishers Weekly lauded it as "genuinely innovative", "mesmerizing", and the work of "an author of consummate skill", emphasizing that the story's mutable timeline "demand(s) close attention from readers".
 Kirkus Reviews described it as "thrilling, emotionally resonant, and cerebral", and "Escape to Witch Mountain for grownups", but observed that "it isn't clear" how Reed's plan was intended to work, nor why his followers believe he would share power with them.

-The companion novel Seasonal Fears also received a positive critical response.
-Publishers Weekly praised Harry and Melanie's relationship, writing that the work was a "worthy, highly intelligent, wholly satisfying expansion of the Middlegame mythos".
+Awards and honors

+Kirkus Reviews and Publishers Weekly included Middlegame on their list of the best science fiction and fantasy novels of 2019.
+Locus Magazine included it on their list of the year's best fantasy novels.

 Related works

 Middlegame contains several excerpts from Over the Woodward Wall, a fictitious children's novel purportedly written by the equally-fictitious 19th-century alchemist A. Deborah Baker; a complete version of Over the Woodward Wall (written by McGuire) was published in October 2020.
-This first novel in The Up-and-Under series has been followed by Along the Saltwise Sea, and a third novel entitled Into the Windwracked Wilds is scheduled for publication in October 2022.
+This first novel in The Up-and-Under series has been followed by Along the Saltwise Sea, Into the Windwracked Wilds, and Under the Smokestrewn Sky.

 Seasonal Fears, a second novel set in the world of Middlegame, was published in 2022.
 McGuire has stated that she would eventually like to write five novels in the Alchemical Journeys series, with each one related to one of the five alchemical elements.
 Middlegame, Seasonal Fears, Tidal Creatures, Ink Pot Gods, and an untitled fifth book would represent Fire, Earth, Water, Air, and Aether, respectively.